damomeen/tfts2/README.txt

 1. Overview

-'tfts2' subagent plugin for NET-SNMP.
+'tfts2' is a subagent AgentX plugin for NET-SNMP.

+'tfts2' reads status parametes values from xmls files and register them in Net-SNMP agent MIB.

 2. Installation